tlelievre26/fuzzy-linkography/README.md

 {
 	"text": "smash the plates on the floor",
 	"timestamp": "2024-12-11T01:46:09.656Z",
-	"actor": 4
+	"actor": 1
 }
 ```

 ...where everything except the short `text` string is optional.

 - The `actor` value, if present, is a numeric ID representing the "actor index" of whoever performed this design move.
 We use this to visualize episodes involving multiple different actors (e.g., group members in a group brainstorming session; the human and the computer if we're looking at logs of someone working with a co-creative AI system).
+Currently the only supported actor indexes are `0` and `1`.
 - The `timestamp` value, if present, is a datetime string indicating when this design move occurred.
 We use these to render visual separators in fuzzy linkographs between pairs of moves that were separated by at least some minimum amount of time.

 Why do design moves have to be short text strings?
 Well, in a broad sense, they don't *have* to be; it's just that we're only set up to automatically infer links between short text strings right now.
 In the future, we hope that this technique can also be pretty easily extended to work with longer texts, images, and basically any other kinds of expressive artifacts between which relatedness can be automatically assessed.